QilinZhou56/Language-and-Cognitive-Research/README.md

 Participants included children, aged between 3 years and 9 months to 4 years and 11 months (average age 4 years and 4 months), along with their parents, totaling 72 child-parent pairs.
 Each pair participated in recordings of their interactions, as well as interactions between each individual and a researcher, during two laboratory visits spaced three to four weeks apart.
 Consequently, each pair contributed to six distinct interaction scenarios: Child-Parent for the first visit (C-P1), Child-Parent for the second visit (C-P2), Child-Researcher for the first visit (C-R1), Child-Researcher for the second visit (C-R2), Parent-Researcher for the first visit (P-R1), and Parent-Researcher for the second visit (P-R2).
 During these interactions, participants engaged with a 15-page picture book without text, which featured an equal distribution of images depicting animals, foods, and humans.

-We only show C-R transcripts for 33 children.
+We only show C-R transcripts here for 33 children, but there are more in our Google Drive database.
 - [Project Description for 2014 - Individual Differences Project](https://childes.talkbank.org/access/Eng-NA/Gelman.html)
 <p align="center">
   <img src="king.png" width="400"><br>